adityapnv/recipe-management-service/README.md

     - Specific ingredients (either include or exclude).
     - Text search within the instructions (either include or exclude).

+Note: the endpoint /recipes/filter, and the query parameters are used to specify the filtering criteria. we can include or exclude any combination of these parameters to tailor search.

+vegetarian (boolean): Filter recipes by whether they are vegetarian or not.

+servings (integer): Filter recipes by the number of servings.

+includeIngredients (list of strings): Include recipes that contain any of the specified ingredients.

+excludeIngredients (list of strings): Exclude recipes that contain any of the specified ingredients.

+searchText (string): Filter recipes based on a text search within the instructions.

+excludeInstructions (string): Exclude recipes with instructions that contain the specified text.

+name (string): Filter recipes based on a text search within the recipe name.

+excludeName (string): Exclude recipes with names that contain the specified text.

 ## Endpoints

 The following are the available endpoints: